 This degree is good for individuals that were waitlisted to a nursing program, did not get into an accredited nursing program, need to work throughout nursing school, or do not have the ability to pay for a nursing program.

-An Associate Degree in Nursing, or ADN, is a one of the two main types of registered nurse programs, the other being a Bachelor's of Science in Nursing.
+An Associate Degree in Nursing, or ADN, is one of the two main types of registered nurse programs, the other being a Bachelor of Science in Nursing.
 There are a number of differences between the two programs.
 Here's what you need to know about earning your ADN.

 Who is an ADN Right For?